Recurring Evidence of the Need for Logic Education

 Further reading:

-Peter Cardon, Director of the Center for Logic and Business Communication
+Peter Cardon appointed Director of the Center for Logic and Business Communication

 cardonDr.
 Peter Cardon brings world-leading expertise to our organization as the Vice President of the Institute and the Director of our Center for Logic and Business Communication.